Sustainable

 From construction posts to sewer pipes, scaffolding, and composite materials,… Bamboo is used in many ways to make urban communities more sustainable.
 It fits perfectly in a circular economy model.

 Bamboo as a plant in and around cities is also a good idea to absorb more carbon and produce more oxygen, than traditional crops or trees.
-Bamboo also retains water in the soil and is ideal for soil sanitation.
+Bamboo is year-round green and gives shade.
+It also retains water in the soil and is ideal for soil sanitation.

 SDG 12 – Responsible consumption and production

 Bamboo is a particularly efficient crop.
-This zero-waste crop only needs to be planted once in 60 to 100 years and does not consume copious amounts of water.
+This zero-waste crop only needs to be planted once and does not consume copious amounts of water.
 After several years, bamboo develops its own water management system and retains the water in the soil; an important element in its capacity for soil regeneration.

 At BambooLogic, we try to keep our energy consumption as low as possible throughout the entire process by using solar panel installations and minimising our transport footprint.
 Irrigation systems are gravity based and use nearly no power.